 Ticks are tiny bloodsucking, external parasites that are often encountered by people during activities in the Australian bush.
 The University of Sydney has this great fact sheet for treatment and removal of ticks.

-The Next Social Night - Hiking in Greenland - is on Wednesday 20 February 7.30 to 9pm.
+The Next Social Night - Hiking in Nepal - is on Wednesday 20 March 7.30 to 9pm.

 New Members Information Nights are held every second Wednesday of the month upstairs at 16 Fitzroy Street Kirribilli,